suitenumerique/drive/docs/installation/kubernetes.md

 ## Test your deployment

-In order to test your deployment you have to log into your instance.
-If you exclusively use our examples you can do:
+In order to test your deployment you have to log in to your instance.
+If you exclusively use our examples you can run:

 ```
 $ kubectl get ingress